rat-h/lut4brian/README.md

 ninf    = alpha_n*ntau

 lut4brian.tbl = array([minf,hinf,htau,ninf,ntau])
 ```
-The table `lut4brian.tbl`' has shape, in this case, `(5, 151)` - 5 variable to table for 151 points each
+The table `lut4brian.tbl` has shape, in this case, `(5, 151)` - 5 variables tabled for 151 points each

 For `cpp_standalone` and `cython` targets, one _needs to create the table on the level of C-code/Cython_ - simple, just call
 ```python